 These days, my first stop for a rubric is the Internet.
 If it’s already made (and with the Common Core standards, why wouldn’t it be?), then there’s no sense recreating the wheel.
 I look for single-point rubrics because they’re easy to use for both teachers and students.
 If I can’t find one, I’ll make one, but because they’re single-point rubrics, they take much less time to create and are quicker to use.

-If you read this article then you’re probably interested is optimizing your practices as a teacher so you can focus on the stuff that matters the most.
-The master class for this mindset is Angela Watson’s 40 Hour Teacher Workweek Club, of which Teacher Habits is an affiliate partner.
+If you read this article then you’re probably interested is optimizing your practices so you can focus on the stuff that matters the most.
+The master class for this mindset is Angela Watson’s 40-Hour Teacher Workweek Club, of which Teacher Habits is an affiliate partner.
 If you’re looking to cut back on the hours you work without sacrificing your effectiveness, then give the club a look.
 Here are some links that may help you decide if it’s right for you: